-Keith Rice-Jones's life-sized sculptures will animate the Surrey Arts Centre courtyard.
+These life-sized sculptures animate the Surrey Arts Centre courtyard.

 Ceramic sculpture gets big, bold, and beautiful when made by master clay artist Keith Rice-Jones in the exhibit Monumental Sculptures.
 Five giant pieces ranging from 126 to 192 cm high will be easily discovered standing in the reflecting pool of the Surrey Arts Centre courtyard.